Intercity Cycleway

 -

-2021 - A pathway to link the Intercity Cycleway to the Macquarie Point path will be done as part of the car park upgrade at the Regatta Grounds.
-It will provide improved access to the Intercity Cycleway for people parking at the Regatta Grounds.
+2021 - A pathway to link the Intercity Cycleway to the Macquarie Point path was done as part of the car park upgrade at the Regatta Grounds.
+The path through Macquarie Point was subseqently closed in 2022 when plans for a stadium were announced.

 _JPG.jpg)